Dewatering Techniques and Solutions

 Deep well dewatering is normally suited to relatively deep excavations (more than five metres) in soil or rock where permeability is either moderate, like sand, or high, like gravel.
 For shallower excavations, wellpoint dewatering may be the way to go.

-The vacuum strength is limited, so the drawdown ability of a single-stage system is about five metres.
-Systems can be installed in multiple stages to increase this limitation.
+The maximum vacuum level is affected by altitude, so the drawdown ability of a single-stage system is typically about 5.5 metres.
+Systems can be installed in multiple stages to overcome this limitation.

 Dewatering in mines

 Mines must always be aware of water management.
 Controlling and removing water in a mine, which may run hundreds of metres underground, requires a high level of skill and specialized equipment.
 Mine dewatering presents some unique challenges in that water volume may be large, the safety of workers is paramount and the integrity of the mine itself is a significant consideration, and water discharged from a mine may not be fit to discharge into the environment.

 Fortunately, there are solutions to these problems.
 Ketek has the means to dewater mines properly and responsibly.